sdcoca/facex/README.md

 and in cooperation with Universidad Politecnica de Madrid (Spain) and Carnegie Mellon University (USA).
 It covers mouth, eyes, eyebrows, nosetrils, and face tilt estimation.

+Watch a demo here: http://www.youtube.com/watch?v=2wYHoMu7kXo

+    (make it full quality and full screen or you will not see the details)

 It provides a very simple interface based on a single C/C++ class named "Face" that will compute the location of the mentioned points of geomatrical interest of the face the provided image.
 See "face.h".